SUBSCRIBE TO OUR FREE NEWSLETTER

 This extraordinary concentration of income, wealth, and political power at the very top imperils all else - our economy, our democracy, the revival of the American middle class, the prospects for the poor and for people of color, the necessity of slowing and reversing climate change, and a sensible foreign policy not influenced by the "military-industrial complex," as President Dwight Eisenhower once called it.
 It is the fundamental prerequisite: We have little hope of achieving positive change on any front unless the American people are once again in control.

-Despite holding "the deepest respect and admiration for Hillary Clinton"--and saying he'd support her if she wins the nomination--Reich said he sees Sanders as the candidate best able to upend "the establishment," which he described in a blog post this week as "all of the people and institutions that have wielded significant power over the American political economy, and are therefore deemed complicit."
+Despite holding "the deepest respect and admiration for Hillary Clinton"--and saying he'd support her if she wins the nomination--Reich said he sees Sanders as the candidate best able to upend "the establishment," which he described in a blog post this week as "all of the people and institutions that have wielded significant power over the American political economy and are therefore deemed complicit."

 Sanders and Clinton are facing off Saturday in South Carolina, with Clinton favored to win.

-Still, the New York Timeswrote on Satuday, "Sanders has worked hard to make inroads with African-American voters, including a radio ad from the director Spike Lee and campaign events with the rapper Killer Mike.
+Still, the New York Timeswrote on Saturday, "Sanders has worked hard to make inroads with African-American voters, including a radio ad from the director Spike Lee and campaign events with the rapper Killer Mike.
 Even a loss, if it shows that Mr. Sanders's message of economic injustice has resonated among black voters, could help him in the Southern states that vote on Super Tuesday, three days later."

 Polls in the state will be open until 7 pm EST.